Mean-field synchronization model for open-loop, swirl controlled thermoacoustic system: Theoretical modeling and parameter estimation

-The thermoacoustic feedback is completed by including the effect of normalized amplitude $\hat{A}$ and phase $\Phi$ of the acoustic pressure fluctuations on the phase oscillators.
 In addition to the acoustic feedback, the swirler plays a crucial role in determining the flame response \cite{candel2014dynamics}.
 The swirler imparts a tangential velocity to the incoming flow through its geometry and actuation.
 The effect of swirl due to the geometry is quantified through the angular frequency of the geometric swirl $\tilde{\Omega}_s$, while the actuation is quantified through the frequency of shaft rotation $\tilde{\Omega}_r$.
 These two effects together make up the characteristic frequency of the swirler: $\tilde{\Omega}_c=\tilde{\Omega}_s+\tilde{\Omega}_r$.
-Thus, accounting for the competition in the acoustic ($\tilde{\Omega}_0$) and swirler ($\tilde{\Omega}_c$) time scales, the coupling strength can be expressed as \cite{dutta2019investigating}:
+Thus, accounting for the competition in the acoustic ($\tilde{\Omega}_0$) and swirler ($\tilde{\Omega}_c$) frequencies, the coupling strength ($\tilde{K}$) can be expressed as \cite{dutta2019investigating}: